mqtthiqs/at-doc/docs/atelier/getting-started.md

 Running the installer will install on your system:

 * The standalone application in `/Applications`;
-* The _GRM Tools Atelier_ plugin, in all the supported plugin formats:
+* The _GRM Tools Atelier_ plug-in, in all the supported plug-in formats:
     - AAX for use with _Avid Pro Tools_, in `/Library/Application Support/Avid/Audio/Plug-ins`;
     - AU for use with _Apple Logic_ and compatible hosts, in `/Library/Audio/Plugins/Components`;
     - VST3 for use in most other hosts, in `/Library/Audio/Plugins/VST3`;